About Periodic Reporting and Reminders

 Include in the report only those objects which suit your period requirements.
 It is possible to filter by any date and datetime fields of a target Odoo model.

-Apply any kind of filters by stored fields to include only documents which are of interest.
+Apply any kind of filters by storable fields to include only documents which are of interest.
 Filter by a chosen partner or responsible user.
 Sort table lines by any searchable model field.
+Group lines by a specific model attribute.

 Send lists with any periodicity: every day, each last Friday of a month, on a definite date of the year, and so on.
 Make reports reflect company calendars.

-Any partner might be one of the reminder recipients: internal or portal users, customers, suppliers.
+Any partner might be one of the reminder recipients: internal or portal users, customers, or suppliers.

 Reports by any Odoo object